JosephLeon/pure-ruby/README.md

-# Ruby OOD Learning
+# Ruby Stock Buddy

-This isn't a real stock app and it shouldn't be used for that purpose.
-It's just an fake app for testing OOD patterns in Ruby.
+This is a sample gem that I made for practicing Ruby.